-Though many are familiar with the idea of the CT scan, here it is for diagnosing the heart conditions.
+Though many are familiar with the idea of the CT scan, here it is for diagnosing heart conditions.

 Treatment of the CHD:

 Heart diseases affect a higher number of people even today as we speak.
 One of the primary reasons for such occurrences is our modified lifestyle and food habits.
 This gives the reason to fear it, but this doesn’t mean that it cannot be stopped.
 Even though there are many modern treatment methods available today one of the best ways to achieve a healthy life lies within oneself.
-To be a healthier one has to follow a healthy lifestyle.
+To be healthier one has to follow a healthy lifestyle.
 This includes